michaelliao/git-push-action/README.md

 # git-push-action

-Execute classic git-push to any remote git repo.
+Execute classic `git push` to any remote git repository.